SixArm/mast-cell-help/topics/diagnostics/index.md

 **Examples**:

-* **Point-of-Care Testing (POCT):** Quick diagnostic tests performed at or near the point of patient care.
+* **Point-of-Care Testing (POCT)**: Quick diagnostic tests performed at or near the point of patient care.
 Examples: rapid throat culture strep test, pregnancy urine stick test, 15-minute COVID swab test.

-* **Medical Tests:** Common tests are blood tests, imaging studies (such as X-rays.
+* **Medical Tests**: Common tests are blood tests, imaging studies (such as X-rays.
 CT scans, MRIs, ultrasounds), and diagnostic procedures (such as biopsies or endoscopies).

-* **Clinical Laboratory Diagnostics:** Analyze samples like blood, urine, and tissue to diagnose diseases, assess organ function, and monitor overall health.
+* **Clinical Laboratory Diagnostics**: Analyze samples like blood, urine, and tissue to diagnose diseases, assess organ function, and monitor overall health.

-* **Molecular Diagnostics such as DNA and RNA Testing:** Analyze genetic material to detect genetic disorders, identify pathogens (bacteria, viruses), and assess the risk of certain diseases.
+* **Molecular Diagnostics such as DNA and RNA Testing**: Analyze genetic material to detect genetic disorders, identify pathogens (bacteria, viruses), and assess the risk of certain diseases.

-* **Polymerase Chain Reaction (PCR):** Used to amplify and detect DNA, particularly in the diagnosis of infectious diseases.
+* **Polymerase Chain Reaction (PCR)**: Used to amplify and detect DNA, particularly in the diagnosis of infectious diseases.

-* **Serological Tests:** Measure antibodies or antigens in blood to diagnose infections.
+* **Serological Tests**: Measure antibodies or antigens in blood to diagnose infections.